iEns/SmartPasswordMaker/README.md

 4. Now you can verify that you have typed your secret correctly, just by looking at the Verify image.
 If it looks different than usual, you must have typed a different secret.

 ### Does this solve every problem with passwords?
 No!
 Some websites don't allow certain characters.
 You will have to leave out those characters from your generated password.

-When your generated password doesn't match the password on the website, you will get an error message.
+When you try to log in and your generated password doesn't match the password on the website, you will get an error message.
 You will probably not remember what you changed in the password.
+That's a problem.

+If a website suddenly requires you to change your password, you can't use the generated password anymore.
+One solution could be to add a "2" to the website name in the generator. (eg. type "google2" instead of "google").
+In the future, if the website says the password is wrong, you try adding the "2" to the website name.

+Some websites use the same login as another.
+For example you normally use your Google-password to log in to YouTube.
+That means you have to remember that Google is the word you type into the App/Website field, even if it is YouTube you want to log in to.
+That can be a problem for some people.

 Some websites may require longer passwords.
 That's a problem.